Info Banners Portlet

 Learn More and Get Involved

 Visit the What We Do section of the website to learn more about what DWR does every day: providing clean drinking water, treating wastewater to the highest standards, protecting the environment, and more.
-Specifically, if you'd like to take a look inside one of our award-winning water reclamation facilities, click here to take our new Virtual Tour!
+Specifically, if you'd like to take a look inside one of our award-winning water reclamation facilities, take our new virtual tour!

 Join one of our events, participate in a stream clean up, or request a speaker for your association or classroom!
 Learn more.